gpoo/transcribe/README.rst

 Some nice enhancements would be:

 - Add foot-pedals support
-- Add a simple text editor in the tool
 - Add hotkeys that allows the use of the tool with an external editor
 - Add annotation and/or tagging (i.e. to add a note in a specific time of the audio)